-Physiology and pathology alike often fail
+Physiology and pathology alike often fail to reveal the causes of barrenness, while the physician's resources and the surgeon's knife alike afford no relief.
+Very frequently the cause lies deeper than can be discovered by chemistry and the microscope, or remedied by probe and scalpel.
+The cause may lie in the occult forces, in the lack of soul or spiritual adjustment, or it may have its origin in physical excesses.

-to reveal the causes of barrenness, while the physician's resources and the surgeon's knife alike afford no relief.
-Very frequently the cause lies deeper than can be discovered by chemistry or the microscope, or remedied by probe or scalpel.
-The cause may lie in the occult forces, in lack of soul or spiritual adjustment, and this in harmony may in turn have had its origin in physical excesses.
+Conservation is the great secret of power.
+It is possible that the heart's desire for offspring may be gratified through Karezza, through wise and temperate control of the sexual impulses, a storage of life that begets life.

-As reserve is the great secret of power, so it is not impossible that the heart's desire for offspring may be gratified through Karezza, through wise and temperate control of the sexual impulses.
+In Karezza men and women attain such development and fine spiritual perception that they know when a soul can be begotten, and will to the great power resulting from continence quickly respond.

-In Karezza men and women will attain to that development and that fine perception of spiritual union that they will know when a soul may be begotten, and with no previous waste of virile powers, will be quick to respond to that knowledge.
-Many are the cases where sterility has been overcome by only an occasional and unsystematic temperance in the physical relation.
-Indeed, it is quite a common observance that a fruitful union follows long separation of husband and wife, even to those who have never had children.
-One may expect even more certain results if the relation conforms to scientific principles.
+Many cases of sterility have been overcome even by an occasional and unsystematic temperance in the physical relation.
+A fruitful union frequently follows long separation of husband and wife, even though they have never had children.
+One may expect more certain results if the relation conforms to scientific principles.